Privacy Policy and

 Copyright

-The Websites are protected by copyright that is held by BIS.
-Your use of the Websites does not grant you any rights in respect to the copyright.
+The Web Platforms are protected by copyright that is held by BIS.
+Your use of the Web Platforms and the AI Services does not grant you any rights in respect to the copyright.

 Law and Jurisdiction